 It is a privilege to raise and care for livestock and as I feed the hogs and cattle on Christmas Eve I will take a little extra time.
-And even at 49 I will be wondering what they will be talking about at midnight.
+And no matter my age I will be wondering what they are talking about at midnight.

 MERRY CHRISTMAS FROM OUR FAMILY TO YOURS